 It prepares you for employment and develops your CV.

 It gives you the opportunity to make a real difference to the town you live in.

 You can work towards a number of achievement awards that you can add to a portfolio to show future employers.

-The Youth Council is supported by the Youth Provision Committee of the Town Council and on occasion is invited to send a representative to Council Meetings.
+The Youth Council is supported by the Youth Provision Committee of the Town Council and the YMCA and once a month will be invited to send a representative to Council Meetings.

 They also have a Facebook Page